-Version No Author/Owner Date Written Note of amendments made Authorised by Date 01-2018 JR August 2018 New policy based on LA policy
+Version No Author/Owner Date Written Note of amendments made Authorised by Date 01-2018 JR August 2018 New policy based on LA policy 01-2022 JR August 2021 Refreshed and updated

 Contents

 1. Introduction 2

 2. Application of this Policy 2

 3. Application of this Policy to Schools 3

 4. Scope of this Policy 3

 5. Relationship with other policies 4

 6. Safeguards for employees reporting concerns 4

 7. How to report a concern 4

 8. Anonymous reports 5

 9. How the council will respond to a report of concerns 5

 10. Lead managers 5

 11. Procedural steps following a report of concerns 5

 12. Confidentiality 7

 13. How concerns can be taken further 7

 14 Independent advice to Employees 8

 15. Contractors and Partners

 16. The responsible Officer 8

 17 Failure to report concerns 8